sutta » mn » Majjhima Nikāya 95

 Tena kho pana samayena kāpaṭiko nāma māṇavo daharo vuttasiro soḷasavassuddesiko jātiyā, tiṇṇaṁ vedānaṁ pāragū sanighaṇḍukeṭubhānaṁ sākkharappabhedānaṁ itihāsapañcamānaṁ, padako, veyyākaraṇo, lokāyatamahāpurisalakkhaṇesu anavayo tassaṁ parisāyaṁ nisinno hoti.

-And the brahmin student Kāpaṭika was sitting in that assembly.
+And the student Kāpaṭika was sitting in that assembly.
 He was young, tonsured, and sixteen years old.
-He had mastered the three Vedas, together with their vocabularies, ritual, phonology and etymology, and the testament as fifth.
-He knew philology and grammar, and was well versed in cosmology and the marks of a great man.
+He had mastered the three Vedas, together with their vocabularies and ritual performance, their phonology and word classification, and the testaments as fifth.
+He knew them word-by-word, and their grammar.
+He was well versed in cosmology and the marks of a great man.

 So vuddhānaṁ vuddhānaṁ brāhmaṇānaṁ bhagavatā saddhiṁ mantayamānānaṁ antarantarā kathaṁ opāteti.